 It is also advisable to consider an established professional events manager who works within the location and with the local industry providers.
 This will without a doubt save you time, stress and often money.
 The local planner will also have the experience of any pitfalls, local weather conditions and tide times, legal access requirements and permits needed to hold an event.
 It is also important to check out your planner’s credentials and testimonials to give complete confidence in their ability to professionally help you with possibly one of the biggest days and investments of your life.

-Having a wedding in a different event from the usual
+Having a wedding in a different venue from the usual

-There are many obstacles to master for those couples deciding to side-step the expectations of traditional marriage and choosing for a much more exclusive and practical option by combining wedding vows with a honeymoon experience.
+There are many obstacles to master for those couples deciding to side-step the expectations of traditional marriage and choosing for a much more exclusive and practical option by combining wedding vows, perhaps with a honeymoon experience.